Securing Distributed Gradient Descent in High Dimensional Statistical Learning: Main Analysis

-Suppose $Y=Z^2$, where $Z$ is sub-exponential.
+Case 3: Suppose $Y=Z^2$, where $Z$ is sub-exponential.
 In this case, $E(t)= c \sqrt{t}$ for a universal constant $c>0$.
 Thus, there exists $t_0\ge e^2$ that only depends on $c$ such that both \eqref{eq: tail condition} and \eqref{ass: tail 2} hold.
-It follows from \prettyref{lmm:truncation_con} that for all $t \ge t_0$ (large deviation region),

-Despite the fact that Lemma \ref{lmm:truncation_con} is loose up to logarithmic factors comparing to the standard sub-gaussian and sub-exponential random variables, Lemma \ref{lmm:truncation_con} applies to much larger family than the sub-gaussian distributions, and requires much less structures on the distributions.
-In particular, Lemma \ref{lmm:truncation_con} does not even require the existence of moment generating function. \end{remark}
+Then \eqref{lm: con decrease} gives a tail bound $e^{-\Omega(\sqrt{mt})}$ up to logarithmic factors in the exponent. \end{remark} Despite the fact that Lemma \ref{lmm:truncation_con} is loose up to logarithmic factors compared to the standard sub-gaussian and sub-exponential random variables, Lemma \ref{lmm:truncation_con} applies to much larger family than the sub-gaussian distributions, and requires much less structure on the distributions.
+In particular, Lemma \ref{lmm:truncation_con} does not require the existence of moment generating function.

 The proof of Lemma \ref{lmm:truncation_con} can be found in Appendix \ref{app: truncation}. \prettyref{lmm:truncation_con} is our key machinery to obtain the concentration inequality for matrices with i.i.d.\ sub-exponential random vectors given in \prettyref{thm:sub_exp_matrix}.
 We restate the theorem below for ease of reference.